OffcierCia/ultimate-defi-research-base/README.md

 - [Decentralized Finance: On Blockchain- and Smart Contract-Based Financial Markets](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets) - Written by Fabian Schar, gives an overview of blockchain based markets with technical details but in a digestable format; great paper for new comers to the space.

+- [Theory and Implementation of Elliptic Curve Cryptography](https://scialert.net/fulltext/?doi=jas.2005.604.633) - This work describes the mathematics needed to implement Elliptic Curve Cryptography (ECC) with special attention to its implementation in Galois Field.
+Here the functionality of ECC, its advantages and challenges over other cryptosystems are also explained.

 ## MEV - Maximal Extractable Value / Miner Extractable Value:

 - [Quantifying Blockchain Extractable Value: How dark is the forest?](https://arxiv.org/pdf/2101.05511v2.pdf) - Authors provide evidence that miners already extract Miner Extractable Value (MEV), which could destabilize the blockchain consensus security, as related work has shown.